sondosaabed/Cars-project/README.md

 # Cars-project
-This is applying java inheritance on a cars project
+This is applying java objects on a cars project

 # Application Example: